BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 For this process, I use a custom prompt template, which goes in the `textual_inversion_templates` folder of your A1111 installation.
 I call it `subject_naked_gray.txt`, and it contains just the following text:

 ```
-a photo of [name] naked, neutral gray background
+a closeup photo of [name] naked, neutral gray background
 ```

 This file gets translated by SD into a training prompt for each input image. `[name]` is replaced with the name of the embedding (`fr3nchl4dy`).
 So, for each of our images, the combined training prompt from this text file will be:

 ```
-a photo of fr3nchl4dy naked, neutral gray background
+a closeup photo of fr3nchl4dy naked, neutral gray background
 ```

 Note that for the training prompt, we've removed nearly all of the detail from the generation prompt, including the character's look and hairstyle.
 We want SD to learn that all of those things combined are called `fr3nchl4dy`.
 It's kind of like saying we have "a photo of Marilyn Monroe", but instead of using the name "Marilyn Monroe", we're using the made-up name "`fr3nchl4dy`".

 We do, however, want to tell the training process about all of the things that are _not_ the essence of our character in each image.
 For example: our training images have a neutral gray background, but we don't always want our character to appear in images with neutral gray backgrounds.
 So, we want to keep the "neutral gray background" tag when each image is used for training, so that the trainer knows that "neutral gray background" is not an attribute of our character.
 We likewise don't want the character to always be naked, so we'll keep "naked" in our training prompt too.
+And these are specifically closeup photos of our character, so let's specify that too.
+(This has the added advantage of generating closeup images during training, which helps us spot if the face in those closeups is trending towards our desired character's look.)

 ### Image size